ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The following triples are currently defined:

 * Reference Values triples: containing Reference Values that are expected to match Evidence for a given Target Environment ({{sec-comid-triple-refval}}).
-* Endorsed Values triples: containing "Endorsed Values", i.e., features about an Environment that do not appear in Evidence and are used by Verifiers to infer more information about the Attester ({{sec-comid-triple-endval}}).
-Specific examples include testing or certification data pertaining to a module.
+* Endorsed Values triples: containing "Endorsed Values", i.e., features about an Environment that do not appear in Evidence.
+Specific examples include testing or certification data pertaining to a module ({{sec-comid-triple-endval}}).
 * Device Identity triples: containing cryptographic credentials - for example, an IDevID - uniquely identifying a device ({{sec-comid-triple-identity}}).
 * Attestation Key triples: containing cryptographic keys that are used to verify the integrity protection on the Evidence received from the Attester ({{sec-comid-triple-attest-key}}).
 * Domain dependency triples: describing trust relationships between domains, i.e., collection of related environments and their measurements ({{sec-comid-triple-domain-dependency}}).